 The death benefit of life insurance can help your family get through a difficult time by providing cash when it is needed the most.

 But what about you?

 In addition to the death benefit, a great reason to own Indexed universal life insurance is for the potential tax-free income that can be generated during retirement.
-Which companies offer the best indexed universal life insurance policies?
+Which are the best IUL companies?
 This is a very important question since these purchases are very long term and need to perform well in order to reap the most benefit.
 Certainly, it makes good sense to find the top rated life insurance companies because they will live up to their promises.